 After a decade of continuous studies about altered oxygenation in smoking, still, researches claimed that chronic cigarette smoking is connected with adverse effects on cardiac, pulmonary, and vascular function, as well as linked with the risk of various forms of cancer because of its carcinogenic in nature (Durazzo & Meyerhoff, 2007).

 Smoking Nursing Diagnosis

 Alteration in the normal oxygenation mechanism of the body.

-Fatigue, dyspnea, increase BP, cyanosis, cold clammy skin, orthopnea, arrhythmia, jugular vein distention, oliguria, anuria, decrease PR, rales, restlessness, synocope, vertigo, weakness, DOB, delayed capillary refill, nausea and vomiting, loss of consciousness, memory loss
+Fatigue, dyspnea, increase BP, cyanosis, cold clammy skin, orthopnea, arrhythmia, jugular vein distention, oliguria, anuria, decrease PR, rales, restlessness, syncope, vertigo, weakness, DOB, delayed capillary refill, nausea, and vomiting, loss of consciousness, memory loss

 Decreased cardiac output related to decrease venous return; alteration in systemic vascular resistance; alterations in rate, rhythm and conduction.